How Xbox Game Pass is giving fans the first Battletoads in 26 years

 Game Pass may enable Microsoft to have confidence in making a new Battletoads, but does the business model influence the way designers approach their games?
 Rare thinks so — but it’s more about making a considerate experience for newcomers.
 That led to the introduction of difficulty settings, for example.

-“I think having access to an audience willing to try new things empowers developers to experiment and be creative,” said Prodger.
+“I think having access to an audience willing to try new things empowers developers to experiment and be creative,” Prodger said.
 “I think this was important for a game like Battletoads, where Dlala wanted to bring their own ideas to the game without feeling too beholden to the past.”

 Battletoads doesn’t have online multiplayer, and that’s definitely a knock against it.
 But Game Pass empowers a studio like Dlala to focus on making the couch co-op game that it wants.
 And that again comes back to knowing that you don’t need to convince families or friend groups to pay that upfront price for a product.
 Instead, they can get Game Pass for any number of reasons, and then they’ll find that it’s also a great way to discover games to play together as a group.

-“There’s something really special playing video games together in the same room and Xbox Game Pass is a must-have for families,” said Prodger.
+“There’s something really special about playing video games together in the same room and Xbox Game Pass is a must-have for families,” Prodger said.
 “We love the idea that fans of the original games will now be able to share Battletoads with their kids.”

 Now, Rare and Dlala have the potential to create a new generation of Battletoads fans.
 But does that mean we’ll get more games?
 Rare isn’t saying.

-“Battletoads was the result of various stars aligning,” said Prodger.
+“Battletoads was the result of various stars aligning,” Prodger said.
 “It wasn’t part of some grand plan.
 We don’t currently have any other plans for it — although we’ll see what the response is to the new game and how it performs.”